Sir John Gell, 1st Baronet: Personal life

-Prior to 1642
+Career before 1642

-Gell graduated from Magdalen College, Oxford in 1610, then lived in Kedleston before taking up residence in Hopton around 1620.
+Gell graduated from Magdalen College, Oxford, in 1610, then lived in Kedleston before taking up residence in Hopton around 1620.
 One of the wealthiest men in Derbyshire, his income derived chiefly from sheep and extensive interests in the lead industry.
-These included Royalty payments on lead produced from mines near Bakewell, Hope and Tideswell; his combative nature led to lengthy legal disputes over the amounts due and made him unpopular locally.
+These included Royalty payments on lead mines near Bakewell, Hope and Tideswell; his combative nature led to lengthy legal disputes over the amounts due and made him unpopular locally.

-Gell contributed only a nominal amount of £10 to the 1625 Forced Loan and refused to fund the local Trained Band in 1630, marking him as an opponent of Charles I. During the period of Personal Rule from 1629 to 1640, one response was to put such men in charge of collecting payments due to the Crown, thereby making them liable for the entire amount.
+Gell contributed only a nominal amount to the 1625 Forced Loan, and refused to fund the local Trained Band in 1630, marking him as an opponent of Charles I. During the period of Personal Rule from 1629 to 1640, Charles often put men like Gell in charge of collecting payments due to the Crown, thereby making them liable for the entire amount.
 In 1632, Gell and his brother Thomas were appointed joint Receivers of the Honour of Tutbury, the name given to the Derbyshire and Staffordshire estates of the Duchy of Lancaster, a royal possession.
-Gell was also made High Sheriff of Derbyshire in 1635, responsible for collecting the highly controversial tax known as Ship Money.
+Gell was also made High Sheriff of Derbyshire in 1635, making him responsible for collecting the highly controversial tax known as Ship Money.

 The methods adopted by the Gell brothers included seizing property in lieu of unpaid Duchy rents or Ship money, causing widespread local resentment.
 One of those affected was Sir John Stanhope; when he died in 1638, his wife Mary and cousin Philip Stanhope, 1st Earl of Chesterfield, took their case to the Privy Council.
 They lost, but the feud continued into the First English Civil War when Chesterfield supported the Royalists.
 With war approaching, Charles sought to raise money by selling honours and in January 1642 Gell purchased a baronetcy for £300.